-Matthias joined the team in April 2013 and does the main part of the mechanical and thermal design, including CAD and calculations and device assembly, and is assisted by Florian and Thomas.
+Matthias joined the team in April 2013 and does the main part of the mechanical and thermal design, including CAD and calculations and assists Florian with the device assembly.

 He is also in charge of all parts concerning the camera and optics of HORACE.
+Additionally, he programmes the Ground-Station User-Interface.